Gary Cahill: Aston Villa

 On 8 November 2004, Cahill was loaned to Burnley.
 He made his first-team debut the following day in the fourth round of the League Cup, playing the full 90 minutes as they lost 0–3 to Tottenham Hotspur at Turf Moor.
 On 13 November, he made his debut in the Football League, in the Clarets' 1–0 home Championship win over Nottingham Forest.
 He made 32 appearances on loan, 27 of which were in the league, scoring once on 3 January 2005, the only goal against Stoke City at the Britannia Stadium.
-Eighteen-year-old Cahill was handed the accolades of Burnley's Player of the Year and Young Player of the Year.
+At the end of the season, nineteen-year-old Cahill was handed the accolade of Burnley's Young Player of the Year.

 Cahill made his Villa debut on 20 September 2005 in the second round of the League Cup, playing the entirety of an 8–3 win over Wycombe Wanderers away at Adams Park.
 On the following 1 April, he made his Premier League debut as a 52nd-minute replacement for Ulises de la Cruz in the 5–0 defeat at Arsenal.
 Fifteen days later, he scored his first goal, an overhead kick against rivals Birmingham City, to put Villa back into the lead as they went on to win the match 3–1.

 On 19 September 2007, Cahill joined Championship team Sheffield United on a three-month loan deal.
 He made his debut in a 3–2 away defeat at Crystal Palace three days later, and scored his first goal for the Blades as the only one of a win at Stoke City on 10 November.
 On 27 November, he scored again in a 0–3 win at Charlton Athletic.
 Under the terms of his loan agreement, Cahill returned to Villa Park in mid-December 2007 having made 16 appearances and scoring two goals.

 Speculation surrounded Cahill's future in the January 2008 transfer window, with Birmingham City, Bolton Wanderers and Turkish club Beşiktaş all reportedly showing an interest.